Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 ## Galactica Specific Methods

-All folling methods are invoked through the `wallet_invokeSnap` method of the [Metamask RPC-API](https://docs.metamask.io/guide/snaps-rpc-api.html#wallet-invokesnap).
+All following methods are invoked through the `wallet_invokeSnap` method of the [Metamask RPC-API](https://docs.metamask.io/guide/snaps-rpc-api.html#wallet-invokesnap).

 These methods are restricted, meaning that you first need to aquire permission using the connection method.